marbl/canu/documentation/source/faq.rst

       ``-fast`` option which is much faster but may produce less contiguous assemblies on large genomes.

+    **Nanopore flip-flop R9.4 or R10.3**
+       Based on a human dataset, the flip-flop basecaller reduces both the raw read error rate and the residual error rate remaining after Canu read correction.
+For this reason you can reduce the error tolerated by Canu.
+If you have over 30x coverage add the options: ``'corMhapOptions=--threshold 0.8 --ordered-sketch-size 1000 --ordered-kmer-size 14' correctedErrorRate=0.105``.
+This is primarily a speed optimization so you can use defaults, especially if your genome's accuracy is not improved by the flip-flop caller.

     **PacBio Sequel**
        Based on an *A. thaliana* `dataset
        <http://www.pacb.com/blog/sequel-system-data-release-arabidopsis-dataset-genome-assembly/>`_,